m3db/m3/site/content/docs/operational_guide/resource_limits.md

     # If true this results in causing a query error if the query exceeds
     # the series or blocks limit for any given individual storage node per query.
     requireExhaustive: true

-    # If set this limits the max number of datapoints allowed to be used by a
-    # given query.
-This is applied at the query service after the result has
-    # been returned by a storage node.
-    maxFetchedDatapoints: 0

-  # If set will override default limits set globally.
-  global:
-    # If set this limits the max number of datapoints allowed to be used by all
-    # queries at any point in time, this is applied at the query service after
-    # the result has been returned by a storage node.
-    maxFetchedDatapoints: 0
 ```

 ### Headers